-The struggle of the Standing Rock Sioux Nation and its allied water protectors against the Dakota Access Pipeline has become one of the most significant causes of our time.
-Construction of the pipeline has brought to the forefront a host of issues that include the trampling of indigenous rights and treaties, the desecration of sacred lands, the endangerment of the Missouri River, the building of fossil fuel infrastructure that would accelerate climate change, and the militarized response of law enforcement to peaceful acts.
+The struggle of the Standing Rock Sioux Nation and its allied water protectors against the Dakota Access Pipeline stands as one of the most significant causes of our time.
+Construction of the pipeline brought to the forefront a host of issues that included the trampling of indigenous rights and treaties, the desecration of sacred lands, the endangerment of the Missouri River, the building of fossil fuel infrastructure that would accelerate climate change, and the militarized response of law enforcement to peaceful acts.

 In August of 2016, the collegium of the UCC followed the leadership of the UCC's Council for American Indian Ministries and issued a statement that highlighted many of the key issues involved in calling for active solidarity with Standing Rock through online advocacy.In addition to action alerts, the UCC national setting initiated an ecumenical online call for action signed by 300 clergy and an interfaith statement signed by nearly 2,000 faith leaders.